BattlesnakeOfficial/training-snakes/README.md

 ```

 ## Training Snakes
-To help battlesnake attendies train and verify their snakes, we'll provide a pool of snakes with a gradient of difficulties.
+To help battlesnake attendees train and verify their snakes, we'll provide a pool of snakes with a gradient of difficulties.

 ### Snake 0
 - Goes in a straight line (always in the longest direction)